Florida City Commissioner Charged with Murder: Second Spotlight on Florida’s Stand Your Ground Law

 Contact Our Florida Criminal Defense & Wrongful Death Attorneys

-If you are facing murder charges, or have lost a loved one due to someone else’s negligent or intentional act, our experienced Florida law attorneys are well-versed in both criminal defense and wrongful death claims, and can help.
+If you are facing murder charges, or have lost a loved one due to someone else’s negligent or intentional act, our experienced Florida defense attorneys are well-versed in both criminal defense and wrongful death claims, and can help.
 Contact us today at the Baez Law Firm to find out about our services.